pramitpal/OpenSource_Physical_Design/README.md

   </table>

  ## Extract SPICE Netlist from Standard Cell Layout
-  To simulate and verify the functionality of the standard cell layout designed, there is a need of SPICE netlist of a given layout.
-To mention in brief, "Simulation Program with Integrated Circuit Emphasis (SPICE)" is an industry standard design language for electronic circuitry.
-SPICE model very closely models the actual circuit behavior.
+  A SPICE netlist of a given layout is required to simulate and verify the functionality of the designed standard cell layout.
+To summarise, "Simulation Program with Integrated Circuit Emphasis (SPICE)" is a design language for electronic circuitry that is widely used in the industry.
+The SPICE model closely resembles the actual circuit behaviour.
-  Extraction of SPICE model for a given layout is done in two stages.
+The SPICE model for a given layout is extracted in two stages.
   1. Extract the circuit from the layout design.

     extract all